Skip to main content

 1. What the Virtual Test Container is and its purpose

-3. How it works under the hood with automatic mock generation
+3. How it works with automatic mock generation

-4. Token injections as natural boundaries between logic and I/O
+4. Token injections as boundaries between logic and I/O

 6. Framework support across dependency injection systems